milovdpas/opa_harries_herinneringen/project-plan.md

-# Opa Harry’s Herinneringen
+# Opa Harrie’s Herinneringen

-A heartfelt, interactive web application to celebrate the life and memories of Opa Harry.
+A heartfelt, interactive web application to celebrate the life and memories of Opa Harrie.
 This project lets family members explore a mosaic of his face made from countless family photos, zoom in to see individual memories, and discover personal quotes, audio clips, or videos shared by loved ones.
 The app grows over time as more memories are contributed.

 ## 🎯 Project Overview

 **Purpose:**
 To create a digital memory archive for family members that is visually beautiful, interactive, and emotionally meaningful.
 The application allows users to:

-- See a large mosaic portrait of Opa Harry composed of family photos.
+- See a large mosaic portrait of Opa Harrie composed of family photos.
 - Zoom in on the mosaic to discover individual photos.
 - Click on photos to reveal personal quotes, audio files, or videos.
 - Contribute additional memories via a submissions form, gradually filling the mosaic.